Ceramics: Wheel Throwing

 Course Syllabus & Overview

-Office hours: Before and after class ( I also teach at WMS)
+Office hours: Before and after class or by appointment as I also teach at WMS

 Schedule: Class meets A block on days 1, 3, & 5

-You will learn the basics of working on a potter's wheel and learn techniques to make a set of tumblers (cups without handles), a set of cups or mugs with handles, and a set of bowls.
+You will learn the basics of working on a potter's wheel and learn techniques to make a set of tumblers (cups/vases without handles), a set of cups or mugs with handles, and a set of bowls.
 Clay can be an unpredictable material and it is important to be flexible in how you approach assignments as things can crack, break, and warp during the process of making or firing something.
-Likewise, we will all need to be flexible in how we approach our work this year.
 Throughout the semester you will also maintain a digital inspiration board in the form of a google slideshow.
+You may occasionally produce sketches to plan your projects but you will not be assessed on your drawing skills.

 Studio Techniques Covered: